cultofmetatron/peterdecroos-blog/source/_posts/2013-07-16-lexically-scope-like-a-boss.markdown

   //> "hello world"
 {% endcodeblock %}

-Yea its a wee bit contrived but it illustrates a point.
-By using a closure to wrap a bunch of data into this enclosed space, we can hide away some pretty sophisticated machinery that lets us invert the responsibilty of control.
+Yeah its a wee bit contrived but it illustrates a point.
+By using a closure to wrap a bunch of data into this enclosed space, we can hide away some pretty sophisticated machinery to invert the responsibilty of control.
 Now the object maintains the state of the async call to the file and we register functions that it will call when the async call is resolved.
 This removes alot of overhead for managing async functions.

-Traditionally, in node, we pass a callback into the third paramater.
-But what if we could apply the same principle and get an object we could pass along functions to and know it will take care of running them when the file is available?
+In Node.js, we pass a callback into the third paramater  for the standard library functions.

+What if we could apply the same principle and get an object we could pass along functions to and know it will take care of running them when the file is available?

 {% codeblock lang:javascript %}
 var fileObject = function(fileName, encoding) {